On this page: Dealing with the diagnosis | Common reactions | Finding hope

-Having these thoughts and feelings is a natural reaction to a difficult situation.
-Knowing this can help you find ways to manage these feelings.
+These thoughts and feelings are a natural reaction to a serious health situation.
+However, you can explore ways to manage these feelings before they overwhelm you.

 Feelings you may experience

 It may take time to accept that you have cancer, especially if you don’t feel sick.
 However, some people may never accept the diagnosis.

 It’s frightening to hear you have cancer.
 Most people cope better when they learn more about the diagnosis and treatment options.

 The cancer diagnosis may cause you, your carers and family members to experience high levels of emotional distress.

 Feeling sad after a cancer diagnosis is common.
 If you feel continually sad or down for two or more weeks and are not enjoying or interested in your usual activities, or are unmotivated, talk to your doctor – you may be experiencing depression.

 It’s natural to worry about the prognosis and treatment, and the impact the diagnosis will have on your family, work and other responsibilities, but looking too far ahead may be unhelpful.

 You may feel angry with health care professionals, your god, or even yourself if you think you may have contributed to the cancer or a delay in diagnosis.
 Perhaps you are angry that you did everything right, and you still got cancer.

 It is common to ask ‘why me?’ and to look for a cause of cancer.
 While you may blame yourself, no-one deserves to get cancer.